A closer look: Tick Infestation in Cats

-Ticks are prevalent worldwide and year round, with regional peaks in tick activity depending on seasonal weather conditions.
+Ticks are prevalent worldwide and year-round, with regional peaks in activity depending on seasonal weather conditions.
 Outdoor pets (and pets who have regular contact with outdoor pets) are at the highest risk of picking up a tick.
 It is uncommon to find ticks on indoor cats.

 Since ticks feed on the blood of their hosts, severe tick infestations can cause significant blood loss.
 The resulting anemia can be life-threatening.
 Cats covered in large numbers of ticks need emergency medical attention, particularly if they have pale gums, lethargy, and are breathing rapidly.

 Ticks can be found in temperate and tropical climates worldwide, and their habitat is increasing as the planet warms.
-Outdoor animals that are exposed to tick habitats are always at risk of picking up a tick.
-Frequent monitoring of outdoor pets and adherence to year round, vet approved preventative medication are the best, most effective ways to prevent a large scale infestation of ticks from occurring.
+Outdoor animals that are exposed to tick habitats are always at risk of picking up ticks.
+Frequent monitoring of outdoor pets and adherence to year-round, vet-approved preventative medication are the best, most effective ways to prevent a large-scale infestation of ticks.

 Tick-borne diseases are usually transmitted when the tick feeds on an infected animal, then feeds on another animal.
 Some diseases can be transmitted within 3-6 hours of tick attachment, so prompt removal of ticks is important.